Obstructions for matroids of path-width at most k and graphs of linear rank-width at most k: Obstructions to linear rank-width

 As observed in \cite[Section VII]{JKO2016}, for a matroid $M$ represented by a configuration $A$, if we take $\mathcal V=\{ \spn{v}: v\in A\}$, then the path-width of $\mathcal V$ is equal to the path-width of $M(A)$.

-We are now going to review the construction, appeared in \cite[Section VIII]{JKO2016}, of a subspace arrangement from graphs to relay the concept of linear rank-width to the path-width of its corresponding subspace arrangement.
+We are now going to review the construction of a subspace arrangement from graphs that appeared in \cite[Section VIII]{JKO2016}.
+This construction allows us to relay the concept of linear rank-width to the path-width of its corresponding subspace arrangement.
 For a graph $G$ on the vertex set $\{1,2,\ldots,n\}$, let us define a subspace arrangement over the binary field as follows.
 Let $\{e_1,e_2,\ldots,e_n\}$ be the standard basis of $\mathbb F_2^n$ where $\mathbb F_2$ is the binary field.
 Let

 where $N_G(i)$ denotes the set of neighbors of $i$.
 Let $V_i=\spn{e_i,v_i}$ and let $\mathcal V_G=\{ V_i\}_{i\in V(G)}$.

 Here is the key observation. \begin{lemma}[Jeong, Kim, and Oum~{\cite[Lemma 52]{JKO2016}}] For $X\subseteq V(G)$,